JuliaApproximation/FastTransforms.jl/README.md

 that stores pre-planned optimized DCT-I and DST-I plans, recurrence coefficients, and temporary arrays to allow the execution of either the `cjt` or the `icjt` allocation-free.
 This type is constructed with either `plan_cjt` or `plan_icjt`.
 Composition of transforms allows the Jacobi—Jacobi transform, computed via `jjt`.
-Currently, the Jacobi parameters are restricted to the half-open square `(α,β) ∈ (-1/2,1/2]^2`.
+For any regularity, the Jacobi parameters are restricted to the half-open square `(α,β) ∈ (-1/2,1/2]^2`, but if the coefficients decay geometrically, then (not exceedingly) larger or smaller parameters can be used.

 # References: